Riposati/Red-Black-Tree-Generated-By-AI-Tools/README.md

-PROJETO CRIADO POR MIM E IA GENERATIVAS COMO CHAT GPT, AMAZON Q
+# 🌳 Red-Black Tree in Java

-# 🌳 Red-Black Tree em Java
+**Project created by me and generative AIs like ChatGPT and Amazon Q**

-Este projeto implementa uma **Árvore Rubro-Negra (Red-Black Tree)** em Java, com operações de inserção, remoção, travessias e visualização da estrutura da árvore no console.
+This project implements a **Red-Black Tree** in Java, including insertion, deletion, tree traversals, and visual printing of the tree structure in the console.

-## 📚 O que é uma Árvore Rubro-Negra?
+## 📚 What is a Red-Black Tree?

-A Árvore Rubro-Negra é uma árvore binária de busca autobalanceada que garante complexidade de tempo **O(log n)** para inserção, remoção e busca.
-Ela mantém suas propriedades através de **cores (vermelho/preto)** e **rotações**.
+A Red-Black Tree is a **self-balancing binary search tree** that guarantees **O(log n)** time complexity for insertion, deletion, and search operations.
+It maintains its properties using **node colors (red/black)** and **rotations** to balance itself.

-## ✅ Funcionalidades
+## ✅ Features

-- ✅ Inserção de valores
+- ✅ Value insertion
-- ✅ Remoção de valores
+- ✅ Value deletion
-- ✅ Impressão da árvore em:
+- ✅ Tree traversal printing:
-  - Ordem (InOrder)
+  - In-Order
-  - Pré-Ordem (PreOrder)
+  - Pre-Order
-  - Pós-Ordem (PostOrder)
+  - Post-Order
-- ✅ Impressão visual da estrutura da árvore com cores
+- ✅ Visual representation of the tree structure with node colors
-- ✅ Balanceamento automático
+- ✅ Automatic balancing
-- ✅ Implementação das principais operações auxiliares:
+- ✅ Core helper operations:
   - `rotateLeft`
   - `rotateRight`
   - `flipColors`